Office of the University Registrar

 • That you did not and will not receive significant financial assistance either directly or indirectly from your parents, relatives, legal guardians, or others (excluding your spouse) for the current and previous calendar year.
 For the UW, you will need to document that you have not received financial assistance in excess of 49% of your living expenses.
 Financial assistance includes but is not limited to, personal loans, parent PLUS loans, and gifts.
 Financial assistance does not include financial aid grants, scholarships, and loans authorized by the financial aid office in your name.

-How does the UW Seattle Residency Office define 'living expenses'?
+How does the UW Residency Office in Seattle define 'living expenses'?

 For residency determination purposes, the UW defines “living expenses” as tuition and mandatory fees (if applicable) and housing costs.